QuentinRa/intellij-ocaml/README.md

 ## ✨ How will I do that?

-I'm planning to use WSL on Windows.
-It's easy to install ocaml (and opam) on a WSL, as one only has to do what one would have done on Linux.
-I'm planning to use ocaml rather than ocaml, because this would allow more features in the features, and opam is great if we want to have multiple versions of ocaml.
+On Windows, one may use WSL, OCaml64, or a WSL.
+Both ocaml installed with, or without opam should work.
+For the latter, some features won't be available, as some files will be missing.

-On Linux, I will directly use ocaml and/or opam, for the reasons mentioned above.
+On Linux, you can also use ocaml installed with, or without opam.

-I'm also planning to allow someone to compile on a remote host.
-This is an experimental feature, hence I'm not sure how it will go, but I will try.
+Finally, I'm planning to allow someone to compile on a remote host.
+This is an experimental feature (from the classes I inspected), so I'm not sure how it will go, but I will give it a try.

 ## 🚀 Features